 We’ve been building autonomous vehicles for about twenty-five years, and now that the technology has become adopted much more broadly and is on the brink of being deployed, our earnest faculty who’ve been looking at it are now really interested in questions like, a car suddenly realizes an emergency, an animal has just jumped out at it.
 There’s going to be a crash in one second from now.
 Human nervous system can’t deal with that fast enough.
 What should the car do?

-presented by Natalie Kane
+presented by Michael Cook

 Lost in the Web – How to Navigate the Legal Maze and Protect Free Speech Online